Replace Tool Chest Drawer Slides: 5 Steps for

 • Regular Cleaning: Over time, dust, debris, and grime can accumulate in the slide mechanisms, hindering smooth operation.
 Periodically remove your drawers and wipe down the slides with a clean cloth.

 • Lubrication: Apply a dry lubricant, such as silicone spray or PTFE-based lubricant, to the moving parts of the slides.
 Avoid using grease or oil, as these can attract more dirt and dust.
-Regular lubrication ensures the ball bearings glide freely and reduces friction [3 from search 3].
+Regular lubrication ensures the ball bearings glide freely and reduces friction.

 • Prevent Overload: Each drawer slide has a maximum weight capacity.
 Consistently overloading drawers can bend slides, damage ball bearings, and lead to early failure.
 Distribute heavy tools across multiple drawers or use tool chests with higher weight-rated slides for heavier items.